-ITA's performance target for certifications issued shows five percent increases year-over-year.
+ITA's performance target for certifications issued shows five per cent increases year-over-year.
 Given the strong, but not exact, correlation between numbers of sponsors and numbers of employed apprentices, targets for this measure grow by a similar amount.
-ITA's industry engagement efforts have been successful in growing the number of employer-sponsors from 9,188 in 2012-13 to over 10,000.
+ITA's industry engagement efforts have been successful in growing the number of employer-sponsors from 9,188 in 2012-13 to over 11,000.
+ITA will work to ensure that employer-sponsors are prepared for the creation of 96,000 construction jobs related to the building of schools, hospitals, roads and rapid transit over the next five years.